Joshua-Tucker/Calculator/README.md

 **HAND IN TUESDAY 4PM**

+THINGS TO DO
+-go over breif TICK
+-go over code TICK
+-get the last 2 symbols working TICK
+-ensure its responsive TICK
+-ensure text stays in display box and doesnt change overall design TICK -dark mode TICK
+-Highlight operator to clarify youve pressed on them3 -2 decimal places if statements to remove 1

 QUESTIONS
 How to create function to do mathematical process of the button its presssing How to write it so its not limited to num1 + num2 = x and can include multiple numbers and multiple operators